zandax online course logo

 The Most Damaging Effects of Anger

-Here's a look at some of the most damaging effects of this emotion:
+Here's a look at some of the most damaging effects of anger:

 1. Effects on the Mind

-· Depression – Depression can be the cause as well as the effect of anger.
-Individuals with this mental health issue are more sensitive and can react unpredictably.
-Their anger is often directed inward, but can explode outward in different circumstances.
+Depression – Depression can be the cause as well as the effect of anger.
+People with this problem are more sensitive and can react unpredictably.
+Their anger is often directed inward, but can also explode outward in different circumstances.
 But people experience depression because of anger as well.
 Their brain becomes relatively unstable every time they experience fury, which can lead to chemical imbalances or emotional turbulence.

-· Anxiety – People who experience anger frequently are in a heightened state of awareness.
-They are wary, always looking for a threat, and easily triggered, which can lead to anxiety.
-This mental health concern has a big impact on a person's life, especially if they develop a propensity for panic attacks.
+Anxiety – People who frequently experience anger are in a heightened state of awareness.
+They are wary, always looking for threats, and easily triggered, which can lead to anxiety.
+This can become a serious mental health concern with a big impact on a person's life, and can grow even more if they develop a propensity for panic attacks...

-· Low Self Esteem – As mentioned before, angry people often direct their fury inward.
-Their mental voice is negative and attacks a person's self-esteem.
-This has a big impact on a person's self-belief, which makes them reluctant to try new things, experiment with different treatments, or take the initiative.
+Low Self Esteem – As already mentioned, angry people often direct their fury inward.
+Their mental voice is negative and attacks their self-esteem.
+This has a big impact on a person's self-belief, which makes them reluctant to try new things, experiment with different treatments, or even to take the initiative.

-· Low Confidence – Individuals who experience anger frequently often appear to be confident but aren't.
-They are sensitive to criticism, reluctant to admit to mistakes, and can be easily triggered.
-Anger management, along with some assertiveness, can help them develop a steadier mindset.
+Low Confidence – People who experience anger often appear to be confident but actually aren't.
+They're sensitive to criticism, reluctant to admit to mistakes, and can be easily angered.
+Anger management, along with some assertiveness, can help them to develop a steadier, calmer mindset.

-· Guilt – Guilt is common in anger-prone individuals, especially if they have a tendency to express it violently.
-People often take this problem out on their loved ones and friends, which can harm personal relationships and increase guilt.
+Guilt – Guilt is actually common in anger-prone individuals, especially if they have a tendency to express it violently.
+People often take this problem out on their loved ones and friends, which they regret later, and suffer the inevitable effect on personal relationships.

 2. Effects on the Body

 Anger is a response to a threatening situation, so it prepares your body for fight or flight.
-It is an intense physical response that gives a momentary rush of energy and power, but withers away after the anger is spent.
-This surge can have a big impact on your body over the long term, especially if surges of anger are frequent and uncontrolled.
-Here's a look at some of the physical impact:
+It's an intense physical response that gives a momentary rush of energy and power, but withers away after the anger is spent.

-· During Anger – In an angry state, the body is preparing to fight.
-People experience a surge of energy as their blood races, heartbeat speeds up, breathing escalates, and focus becomes narrow.
-Their muscles tense in preparation so they can leap into a fight or retreat.
-This surge of energy must be expelled positively because the first instinct is always to react violently.
+During Anger – In an angry state, the body is preparing to fight.
+People experience heightened energy as their blood races, heartbeat speeds up, breathing escalates, and focus narrows down.
+Their muscles tense in preparation so they can (subconsciously...) leap into a fight or retreat.
+This energy needs to be expelled positively because the first instinct is always to react violently.

-· After Anger – Long-term physical consequences of frequent anger can be serious and even deadly.
-People experience frequent headaches, hypertension, heart problems, skin problems, insomnia, and digestive imbalances.
-They're more likely to suffer strokes or heart attacks than a person without anger issues.
+After Anger – Long-term physical consequences of frequent anger can be serious ... even deadly.
+People can experience frequent headaches, hypertension, heart problems, skin problems, insomnia, and digestive imbalances.
+They're actually more likely to suffer strokes or heart attacks than someone without anger issues.

 In Conclusion

 Society has advanced, and we're no longer spear or sword-wielding warriors.
 But the instincts developed over the course of thousands of years don't just vanish.
-So while being a keyboard warrior and typing out angry rants can be satisfying, it isn't as effective as channellng your fury productively.
+So while being a keyboard warrior and typing out angry rants can be satisfying, it isn't as effective as channeling your fury in a productive way.

 More Articles on Anger Management